nerfstudio-project/gsplat/README.md

 - [Zhuoyang Pan](https://panzhy.com/) (ShanghaiTech University): Core developer.
 - [Jianbo Ye](http://www.jianboye.org/) (Amazon): Core developer.

-We also have made the mathematical supplement, with conventions and derivations, available [here](https://arxiv.org/abs/2409.06765).
+We also have a white paper with about the project with benchmarking and mathematical supplement with conventions and derivations, available [here](https://arxiv.org/abs/2409.06765).
 If you find this library useful in your projects or papers, please consider citing:

 ```
 @article{ye2024gsplatopensourcelibrarygaussian,